solana-nft-programs/token-manager/README.md

 ## Background

 Cardinal is a composable protocol for issuing conditional NFTs that are managed by the protocol.
-Using the invalidators and approvers in various ways allows for building rentals, in-game items, DNS services and more.
+Using the invalidators and approvers in various ways allows for building rentals, expiring in-game items, subscriptions, permits, tickets, passes and more.

 Carinal protocol provides a token-manager implementation as well as basic plugins for paid claim, permissioned transfer, and time invalidation.
 These plugins can be extended to support various use cases or similar ones built with entirely new logic for token handling the token invalidation.